byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 Also, you are going to do this each time you want to work with the F4PGA tools.
 A great way to make this easy to do is to do the following in your Linux home directory: (1) select and copy the above commands, (2) open a text editor and paste them into it, (3) save the with a name such as `f4pga.sh`.

 In the future any time you want to activate your environment you can then type `source f4pga.sh` and it will activate the environment and otherwise set things up to run F4PGA.
 And, if for some reason you want to de-activate the environment later you can do so by typing: `conda deactivate`.
+If this confused you ask a TA for help setting up your `f4pga.sh` environment.

 NOTE: Back in [Step2_Installing_Testing](Step2_Installing_Testing.md) you were given the option to install the tools into your own directory rather than use the system-installed version.
 If you did that then you will change the first line above to point to the where you installed the tools rather than `/opt/f4pga`.